jacobproffer/blog/content/travel/romania-blog-01.md

 ---
-title: Romania Blog 01
+title: "Romania Blog 01"
 date: 2020-01-01T14:27:41.434Z
-description: 'Getting into Bucharest, Romania.'
+description: "Getting into Bucharest, Romania."
-images:
+images: ["/images/uploads/img_0205.jpg"]
-  - /images/uploads/img_0205.jpg
-categories:
+categories: ["travel"]
-  - travel
+tags: ["romania", "travel"]
-series:
+series: ["Romania"]
-  - Romania
 ---
 I touched down at Henri Coandă International Airport, Bucharest's primary airport, late on the fifth of November.
 We deplaned on the tarmac and boarded a shuttle bus.
 The shuttle took the passengers and I to a terminal nearby.
 As I was near the exit of the bus, I was one of the first to arrive at the immigration and customs station.
 A young agent took my passport and my boarding pass from Heathrow.
 Along with a superior, she went over my documents.
 With no questions asked, she stamped my passport.